Intel Core i5-12400 vs AMD Ryzen 5 5600X Face-Off: The Gaming Value Showdown

 However, the Core i5-12400 doesn't have a hybrid architecture.
 Instead, it comes with a more traditional design and only has six P-Cores active, so it doesn't use Gracemont-based cores for background tasks.
 That means this six-core 12-thread processor doesn't need Intel's new Windows 11-exclusive Thread Director technology to place workloads on the correct cores.
 As a result, unlike Intel's hybrid models, the 12400 is just as potent in Windows 10 as it is in Windows 11.

 Below we've put the Core i5-12400 vs Ryzen 5 5600X through a six-round faceoff to see which chip takes the crown in our gaming and application benchmarks, along with other key criteria like power consumption and pricing.
-We have the final score at the end of the article.
+We have the final score and summary at the end of the article.
+Let's start with the tale of the tape.

 Features and Specifications: Intel Core i5-12400 vs AMD Ryzen 5 5600X and Ryzen 5 5600G